Magnetic Particle Inspection (MPI) Services

-Magnetic Testing (MT), or Magnetic Particle Inspection, is a non destructive method used to detect defects in ferrous metals.
-A magnetic field created with AC or DC current is applied through the material, revealing flux leakage at surface or near surface flaws.
+Magnetic Testing (MT), or Magnetic Particle Inspection, is a non-destructive method used to detect defects in ferrous metals.
+A magnetic field created with AC or DC current is applied through the material, revealing flux leakage at the surface or near-surface flaws.

 Benefits and Applications of MPI

 Magnetic testing is used on ferromagnetic metals such as iron, nickel, and steel.
 While it is used across a number of industries, the aerospace industry is the most common.
 MT or MPI is often used to inspect forgings, castings, and welds of ferrous metals used for generator components and engine parts.
 Valves, pumps, bolts, fans, rails, and blades are all examples of parts that commonly undergo magnetic testing.
 In addition to aerospace, industries such as power generation, oil and gas production, and off-shore operations utilize MPI to ensure the integrity and safety of the material or various parts.